Mitochondrial Diseases can be classified in a number of different ways.

 If you have a lot of bad mitochondrial DNA then you do tend to develop more symptoms and the disease might be more serious.
 However, it is only a guide and it has been stressed throughout this website that there is an enormous amount of variation between different individuals even with the same level of mutation and even within families.

-Is the common MELAS mutation passed down through families?
+Is the m.3243A>G mutation passed down through families?

 In some patients, this mutation seems to be a sporadic event, in other words there is no family history of the mutation and the mutation cannot be detected in any of the relatives.
 However, in most patients, this is an inherited disorder, which is only passed down from mother to child (maternal inheritance).